-UPDATED April, 2021
+UPDATED July, 2021

-There are two types of initiatives: 1) to the Legislature and 2) to the People.
+There are two types 1) an Initiative to the Legislature and 2) an Initiative to the People.
 Filing to the Legislature provides more time to collect signatures.

-- When we file: early April 2021
+- When we filed: April 2021

-- Deadline to turn in signatures: December 30, 2021
+- Deadline to turn in signatures: December 20, 2021

 If we turn in the required number of verified signatures by the deadline, the legislature can do one of three things.
 They can:

 - Pass it As Is in early 2022 OR

 - Edit it and put a competing measure on the ballot for a vote in November 2022 (Both versions must be on the ballot) OR

 - Put the initiative on the ballot As Is for a vote in November 2022.
 This is what usually happens.